shella12/helloBackend/README.md

 # 📖 [Hello Rails] <a name="about-project"></a>

-The **Hello Rails app** is just a plain greeting api built using rails
+The **Hello Rails app** is just a plain greeting api built using rails for my [React Greeting](https://github.com/shella12/helloFrontend) app

 ## 🛠 Built With <a name="built-with"></a>